DanielTabet/VEP_benchmarking/README.md

 ## Output

-All output should be stored in the `output` folder.

-In addition, a `pval.csv` is created in the root folder containing all pairwise predictor comparisons.
-The `pval.csv` included in this repository was generated from the benchmark described in the manuscript.
+Outputs should be stored in the ./output folder.
+All pairwise predictor comparisons are included in pval.csv in the root directory.

 ## Cohort data processing

-Scripts used to process UK Biobank and All of Us cohort data are included.
+Scripts used to process UK Biobank and All of Us cohort data are included in ./data_processing.

 ## Contact us